This post suggests a general approach to applying these FAC Tweaks.

 Setting the A Multiplier Def to .8 will accomplish that task.

-First, Tune A4 to A440 and measure the location of A4’s 4th Partial.
+The first step is to tune A4 to A440 and measure the location of A4’s 4th Partial.

-Now that the tenor partial change has been lowered, use the Partial Change Correction feature to check and/or correct the partial changes found in the FAC tuning.
+Now that the tenor partial change has been lowered, use the Partial Change Correction feature to check and/or correct ALL the partial changes found in the FAC tuning.

 Start at the top with the Treble (B5/C6) partial change, and then do the Midrange (B4/C5) partial change.